Valheim-Modding/Jotunn/JotunnLib/Documentation/tutorials/asset-creation.md

 ### Ripped Game Project

-Create a ripped copy of the original game project by using [AssetRipper](https://github.com/ds5678/AssetRipper/releases).
-You can find [step-by-step instructions](https://github.com/Valheim-Modding/Wiki/wiki/Valheim-Unity-Project-Guide) on the Valheim-Modding Wiki.
+To create a ripped project from the original game, follow the [step-by-step instructions](https://github.com/Valheim-Modding/Wiki/wiki/Valheim-Unity-Project-Guide) on the Valheim-Modding Wiki.
 After ripping the project you can open this as a reference on the vanilla prefabs or to copy parts of the assets you want to use to your mod stub project.

 ### Mod Stub Project